-All of the staff spoken with were really enthusiastic about the service provided, one said "We work hard but I really enjoy my job it's a good place to work as it's not a big company and we all help each other".
-Another said "Great place to work everyone cares and I think and we do work really hard and provide great care to people".
+All of the staff spoken with were enthusiastic about the service provided, one said "We work hard but I really enjoy my job it's a good place to work and I really love visiting the people".
+Another said "Great place to work everyone cares I think and we do work really hard but the manager and provider always thanks us".